Holkar Stadium: History

 The credit for giving land for the stadium goes to the Holkar's of the Maratha Confederacy.

 The ruling Maratha family of Indore State encouraged and pioneered cricket in this part of the country.
 Holkar cricket team appeared in ten Ranji Trophy season's, reaching the final eight times and winning the title four times.

 It is on the some part of this ground that an older stadium was present where the Holkar's cricket team won its three Ranji Trophy titles, in the late 1940s and early 1950s.
 In this sense, some part of this stadium has seen greats like C.K.
 Nayudu and Mushtaq Ali playing for Ranji Trophy.

-The stadium has hosted a total of five ODIs (2006, 2008, 2011, 2015, and 2017), 2 Tests (2016 and 2019) and 3 T20Is (2017, 2020, 2022).
+The stadium has hosted a total of 7 ODIs (2006, 2008, 2011, 2015, 2017, January 2023 and September 2023), 3 Tests (2016, 2019 and 2023) and 4 T20Is (2017, 2020, 2022 and 2024).
 Apart from these the venue has witnessed a total of 9 IPL matches.
-Team India had a 100% winning record at this stadium until 4 October 2022, losing to South Africa by 49 runs in a T20I match during the South Africa Tour of India in 2022.
+Since the stadium's inauguration, Team India had a 100% winning record until 4 October 2022, losing to South Africa by 49 runs in a T20I match during the South Africa Tour of India in 2022.

 The first match was staged on 15 April 2006, India successfully chased 289 to complete a 5–0 series win on England in what was a dead rubber.
 Its second international match came two and a half years later when England next toured, India again winning.
 The rest three ODIs were against West Indies, South Africa and Australia.

 The Stadium hosted its first ever IPL match on 13 May 2011.
 The Jawaharlal Nehru Stadium, Kochi is the home venue for the Indian Premier League team Kochi Tuskers Kerala and officially hosted 5 home-matches of the franchise.
 The remaining 2 home matches were played at the Holkar Cricket Stadium.
 In 2017, Kings XI Punjab selected the Holkar stadium as one of their home grounds for three IPL matches.

 Virender Sehwag made the highest runs in a limited over innings of cricket 219 here on 8 December 2011 against West Indies, which was later broken by Rohit Sharma.

 In November 2015, the stadium was selected to be one of the six new Test venues along with Maharashtra Cricket Association Stadium, JSCA International Stadium Complex, Saurashtra Cricket Association Stadium, Himachal Pradesh Cricket Association Stadium and Dr. Y.S.
 Rajasekhara Reddy ACA-VDCA Cricket Stadium in India.

 Holkar Stadium hosted its first Test match in October 2016 when New Zealand cricket team toured India.
 India defeated New Zealand by 321 runs on the fourth day to complete a 3–0 series whitewash.
 The second Test match was played between India and Bangladesh in 2019.

 The Stadium was selected to host the final of the 2016-17 edition of the Ranji Trophy from 10 January 2017.